Teenage Fanclub: 1991–1993: Bandwagonesque and Thirteen

+1994–1999: Grand Prix and Songs from Northern Britain

+After touring Thirteen, Teenage Fanclub parted ways with Brendan O'Hare, citing "musical differences".
+His replacement was Paul Quinn, formerly of the Soup Dragons.
+With Quinn on board, and David Bianco producing, the band began work on Grand Prix, their fifth album.
+This record would see Teenage Fanclub take their signature sound in a more polished direction: the songs boasted a cleaner power pop feel than those on the self-produced Thirteen.
+An acoustic ballad, "Mellow Doubt", was selected as the album's lead single, while upbeat follow-ups "Sparky's Dream" and "Neil Jung" combined pop melodies with jagged guitar.

-Grand Prix, Teenage Fanclub's fifth album, was both a critical and commercial success in the UK, becoming their first top ten album.
-In the United States however the band failed to regain the ground that Thirteen had lost them.
+Grand Prix was both a critical and commercial success in the UK, becoming their first top ten album.
+In the US however the band failed to regain the ground that Thirteen had lost them.
 Around this time Liam Gallagher of labelmates Oasis called the band "the second best band in the world" – second only to Oasis.

 Songs from Northern Britain followed Grand Prix and built on the former's success.
 It became their highest-charting release in the UK and contained their biggest hit single to date, "Ain't That Enough".